particle-iot/docs/src/content/en/photon/start.md

 ![gif of photon connecting](PLACEHOLDER)

-Did your phone not find any Photon?
+Did your phone not find any Photons?
 - Is it blinking blue?
   - Give it another go.
 - Is it blinking green and not getting to cyan?